 Bologna

-If you want to experience authentic Italian culture and history, go to Bologna.
+If you want to experience authentic Italian culture and history, visit Bologna.
 This city is packed full of enriching activities and sites.

 Florence